basshelal/Waqti/Roadmap.md

 Note that we can work on more than one update at once

-## Internal Cleanup Update
+## Internal Cleanup

-Cleanup code, test and document backend and frontend, no release or effect for users
+Cleanup code, refactor and test and document backend (and frontend)

-## Colors Update
+## Colors & Themes Update

-Themes, Board appearance, and maybe List appearance all including Unsplash images
+Board Appearance, List Appearance and App Themes

 ## Database Update

 Repair, export and import database and import data from Trello

+## Home-Screen Update

+Android Widget and Shortcuts

-## Tasks Update
+## Task Properties Update

 Task Properties but not all at once, simple properties first

-## UI Update
+## UI Improvements Update

 Small unrelated UI improvements and features